manikantaanirudh/Music-Genre-Classification/README.md

 ## Contributing

 Issues and pull requests are welcome.
 If proposing major changes, please open an issue first to discuss what you’d like to change.

+## Deploying to Render

+You can deploy this Streamlit app for free on [Render](https://render.com/):

+1. **Fork or clone this repository to your own GitHub account.**
+2. **Sign up at [Render](https://render.com/) and create a new Web Service.**
+3. **Connect your GitHub repo and select this project.**
+4. **Set the following settings:**
+   - Environment: Python
+   - Build Command: `pip install -r requirements.txt`
+   - Start Command: `streamlit run Music_Genre_App.py --server.port $PORT --server.headless true`
+   - (Optional) Add a custom domain or use the provided Render URL.
+5. **Ensure your trained model (`Trained_model.h5`) is committed and tracked via Git LFS.**
+   - If you see a missing model error, run `git lfs install` and `git lfs pull` locally before pushing.
+6. **Wait for Render to build and deploy.**
+   - Your app will be live at the provided URL!

+### Render configuration files

+- `render.yaml` — Render service definition (auto-detected by Render)
+- `Procfile` — Optional, for Heroku compatibility (not required by Render)

+### Notes

+- If you update your model, commit and push the new `.h5` file to GitHub.
+- Large datasets are ignored by default; only the model and app code are deployed.